 Then off it goes through the door.
-It crawls that site and adds it to its arsenal of good sites to put in search results.
+It crawls that webpage and adds it to its arsenal of good sites to put in search results.

-This is what makes the internet go round.
+In that way, links are what makes the internet go round.
 (Or at least search.)

 But not all links should get a thumbs up from you

-Enter the nofollow tag
+This is where the nofollow tag comes in.

-The nofollow tag on a link tells a search engine not to follow that link.
+As the name suggests, the nofollow tag on a link tells a search engine not to follow that link.
 Essentially, you are closing the door to that link so the bots don’t go there.

-Always use the nofollow tag
+When to use the nofollow tag

-- You link to a site you don’t want to “vote” for or can’t vouch for.
+- You link to a site you don’t want to “vote” for, or can’t vouch for.

-How to add the nofollow tag to a link
+How to add the nofollow tag to a link manually

 That’s it!
 That link is now a nofollow link.